PyFR/PyFR/doc/src/performance_tuning.rst

 This approach typically works well when the number of partitions is small.
 However, for larger partition counts it can become difficult to achieve such a balance whilst simultaneously minimising communication volume.
-Thus, in order to obtain a good decomposition a secondary approach is required in which each type of element in the domain is assigned a *weight*.
+Thus, to obtain a good decomposition a secondary approach is required in which each type of element in the domain is assigned a *weight*.
 Element types which are more computationally intensive are assigned a larger weight than those that are less intensive.
 Through this mechanism the total cost of each partition can remain balanced.
 Unfortunately, the relative cost of different element types depends on a variety of factors, including:

  - The polynomial order.
  - If anti-aliasing is enabled in the simulation, and if so, to what